Agricultural Literacy Curriculum Matrix

-Instructor’s Note: In preparation for this activity, obtain enough food plants to give each student or pair of students one of each of the following: peanut (in the shell), small squash, apple, bell pepper, strawberry, kiwi, wheat (available for purchase), and an edamame pod (found most often in the freezer section at local grocers).
+Instructor’s Note: In preparation for this activity, obtain enough food plants to give each student or pair of students one of each of the following: peanut (in the shell), small squash, apple, bell pepper, strawberry, kiwi, wheat, and an edamame pod (found most often in the freezer section at local grocers).
 Do not cut them open until the students have made their preliminary seed predictions.
 It is also recommended that teachers give each student a paper towel and a paper plate to be used when the seeds are removed.
 The activity can be completed in one day if you have already collected and dried enough seeds to be glued on the activity sheet in advance.

 - Give each student a copy of The Seed Match activity sheet and one of each of the food plants shown on the activity sheet.

 - Have them examine their food plants.
 Ask them to predict what the seeds will look like on the inside.
 Some students will recognize that the strawberry and the wheat have seeds that are visible from the outside.